 The WHO invites all healthcare organizations – institutions, academic organizations, companies, patient organizations – to take an active part in World Patient Safety Day and also to share their ideas on the subject of patient safety and to spread their commitment to patient safety to the general public.

 Information on the international World Patient Safety Day and the WHO international campaign can be found on the World Health Organization website.
-From summer 2021 you can also register your local events and campaigns on the subject of patient safety there.
+You can also register your local events and campaigns on the subject of patient safety there.